thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

     testing in order to flip a toggle, or worse re-deploy an artifact into a testing environment.
 This can have a very detrimental effect on the cycle time of your validation process, which in turn impacts the all important feedback loop that CI/CD provides."
 Source: https://martinfowler.com/articles/feature-toggles.html
-  * Having a feature toggled turned on in prod but off in testing environments.
+  * Having a feature toggled turned on in prod but off in testing environments
-    * This can lead to integration issues and problems only being found in production.
+    * This can lead to integration issues and problems only being found in production

 ## Sources ##
 https://martinfowler.com/articles/feature-toggles.html